 Disappointed and concerned about the millions of dollars the company had already invested in launching the new product, the marketing department started interviewing people who had used the product to find out, firsthand, what they thought about Febreze.
 What they discovered was a bit of an eye-opener.
 The following example was repeated in a variety of different scenarios:

 P&G went back to the drawing board, added more fragrance to the product, and relaunched Febreze as a way to leave homes smelling clean and fresh after cleaning, and by the way, also to kill bad odors.
 They wanted to create a craving for Fabreze.
 This time the product and the marketing program worked, and within a year customers spent more than $230 million on the product.

-Making a product that people crave – or making people crave your product – is essential to its success.
+Making a product that people crave – or making people having a craving for your product – is essential to its success.
 This comes about when the end-customer realizes a clearly defined reward by using the product.
 The challenge for marketers, then, is to determine – and promote – not only the obvious benefits of a product but also the powerful yet less obvious attributes that cause people to crave the product.
 In other words, you have to create a craving.